+Whether she is calling to you from the waves or staring you down from the shadows, the 'monster' is always just a woman who refuses to be your victim.
 You know her.
 The snake-haired monster.
 The woman whose gaze could kill.
 A horror, a villain, a punishment waiting to happen.
-But what if Medusa isn’t the monster?
-What if she’s the warning?
-Medusa’s story is one of the most misunderstood in mythology.
-She’s been depicted as the ultimate femme fatale, a creature so dangerous… Continue reading 002 Medusa: The Woman Who Looked Back
+But what if Medusa isn’t… Continue reading 002 Medusa: The Woman Who Looked Back

 001 The Siren: The Voice That Men Feared

 They sing.
 You sink.
-Sirens were the original dangerous women - beautiful, mesmerizing, and most importantly, deadly.
+Sirens were the original dangerous women.
+They were beautiful, mesmerizing, and most importantly, deadly.
 Their voices didn't just enchant; they destroyed.
 Their legend endures because they embody something deeply embedded in cultural anxieties: the idea that feminine allure is both irresistible and destructive.
 But let’s take a step back.
-Were Sirens always… Continue reading 001 The Siren: The Voice That Men Feared
+Were Sirens… Continue reading 001 The Siren: The Voice That Men Feared

 000 Bad Girls: Femmes Fatales from Myth Legend, and History

 History loves a villain.
 But what if the villain was never the real story?
-There are women in history—some real, some mythical—who just seem to get under people’s skin.
-The ones who are too powerful, too seductive, too independent, or just too much for the societies that shaped them.
-They don’t fit neatly into the… Continue reading 000 Bad Girls: Femmes Fatales from Myth Legend, and History
+History loves a villain.
+But what if the villain was never the real story?
+There’s a certain kind of woman in myth, folklore, and history who seems to unsettle people across time.
+The ones who are too powerful, too magnetic, too… Continue reading 000 Bad Girls: Femmes Fatales from Myth Legend, and History

 The Bad Girls Teaser